jinhaworld/jekyll-theme-chirpy/_posts/2021-5-24-Graph-Theory-Algorithms.md

 $$ Max_{directed} = 2 \cdot { {\mid x \mid} \choose {2}} = \frac{2 \cdot \mid V \mid \cdot (\mid V \mid - 1)}{2} = 2 \cdot Max_{undirected}(V) $$.

-This is true as well as a directed multigraph allows multiple / parallel/edges.
-Thus, we can simply multiple 2 to the value of the maximum number of edges in an undirected graph by creating two multiple edges for the end-vertices of each edge.
+This is true as well as a directed multigraph allows multiple / parallel edges.
+Thus, we can simply multiply 2 to the value of the maximum number of edges in an undirected graph by creating two multiple edges for the end-vertices of each edge.

-Similar to the physical definition of density as $\frac{\textrm{mass}}{\textrm{volume}}$, the density of a graph $G(V, E)$ can be similarity defined as $\frac{\textrm{tot num of edges}}{maximum number of edges}$.
+The density of a graph $G(V, E)$ can be defined as $\frac{\textrm{tot num of edges}}{\textrm{maximum number of edges}}$.
 Note that by definition, the density is $\leq 1$.

 The density for an undirected graph $G(V, E)$ is
 $$  D_{undirected}(V, E) = \dfrac{\mid E \mid}{Max_{undireccted}(V)}  = \frac{\mid E \mid}{\frac{\mid V \mid \cdot (\mid V \mid -1)}{2}} = \frac {2 \cdot \mid E \mid}{\mid V \mid \cdot (\mid V \mid -1)}$$